-This bill amends Minnesota's laws regarding felony murder and aiding and abetting murder, introducing new legal language that clarifies the conditions for criminal liability in these cases.
-It specifies that a person can only be held liable for aiding and abetting murder if they intentionally aided or conspired with the intent to cause death.
+This bill amends existing laws regarding felony murder and aiding and abetting murder in Minnesota, introducing new legal language that clarifies the conditions under which a person may not be held criminally liable for aiding and abetting murder, particularly emphasizing the necessity of intent and premeditation.
+It revises definitions and criteria for first-degree and unintentional murder, detailing specific felony offenses that could lead to such charges.
 Additionally, the bill revives a task force focused on aiding and abetting felony murder, which is required to submit a report by February 1, 2027.

 Statutes affected: Introduction: 609.05, 609.185, 609.19